by Catte Black

-It’s a fact not much considered, but Das Kapital and A Christmas Carol were both written in the same city, in the same decade – just five years apart.
+It’s a fact not much considered, but Das Kapital and A Christmas Carol were both written in the same city, in the same decade – just a few years apart.

 To those familiar only with the numerous adaptations of Dickens’ tale it might seem absurd to look for any point of connection between these two books.
 What can a feel-good tale of middle class redemption have to do with a study of the class struggle?
 But this question only begs to be asked because a lot of the real meaning behind the writing of A Christmas Carol has always been missing from the general perception of this work.

 As conceived in 1843, Dickens’ short novel was not simply a personal morality tale.
 It was a raw and impassioned warning to his fellow bourgeois Victorians of the collective responsibility human beings have for one another and the potential danger existing in exactly the social forces Marx would soon be dissecting.
 Dickens was worried about the rampant injustices in his society, not simply out of a sense of empathy and outrage, but out of fear.
 He was convinced the grotesque imbalances of wealth and power that endured at the time of his writing might end up tearing the fabric of society apart.